simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 - Data for public records requests
 - Awareness for personal privacy decisions

+*Walking speed matters more than most people expect.
+The firmware hops WiFi channels roughly every 250 ms to keep up with how often the camera itself changes channel.
+Moving fast on foot or by bike can carry you past a camera's detection window before a hop lines up.
+If you are getting inconsistent detections on a walking survey, slow down at intersections rather than reaching for a higher-gain antenna first.
+A stock antenna with a 30-60 second dwell time at each stop catches far more cameras than a high-gain antenna moving past at a brisk walk.*

 ### Scenario 3: Travel Privacy Assessment

 **Objective**: Understand surveillance exposure when traveling.